jhc20/mongodb-tutorial/README.md

 A simple tutorial for using mongodb.

-Simplly run the following command to run:
+Simply run the following command to run:

-'npm install
+-npm install
-node app.js
+-node app.js
-'